 Our teeth are continually covered in saliva which contains calcium and other substances which help strengthen and protect the teeth.
-While this is a good thing, it also means that we are prone to a build-up of calcium deposits on the teeth.
-This chalky substance will eventually settle over time, like limescale in a pipe or kettle.
-Typically, it is tooth colored and can easily be mistaken as part of the teeth, but it also can vary from brown to black in color.
+While this is a good thing, it also means that we tend to be prone to build-up of calcium deposits over the teeth.
+This pale substance will eventually settle over time, analogous to limescale in a pipe or kettle.
+Tooth-colored tartar may easily be mistaken as part of the teeth, but it also can be discolored and vary from brown to black.

-If the scale or tartar can accumulate on the teeth it will, unfortunately, create conditions for bacteria to thrive next to the gums.
-The purpose of the cleaning and polishing is basically to leave the surfaces of the teeth clean and smooth so that bacteria are unable to stick to them and you have a better chance of keeping the teeth clean during your regular home care.
+Accumulation of plaque or tartar can create favourable conditions for the oral bacteria to thrive.
+The aim of the cleaning and polishing treatment is to leave the surfaces of the teeth clean and smooth so that bacteria are unable to adhere.
+This way, you can have a better way of keeping the teeth clean during your regular home care routine!

 When do you need Teeth Cleaning?

-No special tests are needed.
-A dentist or other dental professional can diagnose tooth discoloration by looking at the teeth.
+No special tests are needed in this treatment.
+A dental professional at Sabka dentist will diagnose tooth discoloration by examining your teeth.

 What to expect at the appointment?

-Your hygienist should explain what work is being done, why it’s being done, and why your teeth may be sensitive or why your gums are bleeding.
+Our dental professional will explain what work is going to be done, why it’s going to be done, and why your teeth may be sensitive or why your gums are bleeding.

-You can ask for a mirror or an intra-oral camera (a more hi-tech version of the mirror) which will allow you to watch your hygienist working and understand what’s being done to your teeth.
-You can see your hygienist scraping tartar from your back molars so you can be following up with proper brushing and flossing at home.
+One can ask for a mirror or an intra-oral camera (a more hi-tech version of the mirror) which can help you to watch your dentist working and understand what’s being done to your teeth.
+You can see your dentist scraping tartar from your back molars so you can follow up with proper brushing and flossing at home.

-Your dentist or hygienist should give you an updated primer on proper brushing and flossing technique.
-Follow through after a teeth cleaning is everything, so use this opportunity to get a full demo of what you should be doing at home to keep your mouth disease-free and healthy.
+Your dentist will give you an updated primer on proper brushing and flossing technique.
+Follow the routine every day once teeth cleaning treatment is done.
+Use the opportunity at Sabka Dentist to get a full demo of what care you should be taking at home to keep your mouth disease-free and healthy.

 Post – Cleaning care